eriks-23/276-Lab2/README.md

 # Book Questions

-Projects go wrong from lack of time over all other things combined.
-This is because we are bad at estimating, we confuse effort with progress, schedule progress is badly monitored, when schedule slippage is found man power is added which makes things worse

-Programmers are often optimists because they're young.
-This is not a good thing "this is the last bug etc" need to be more real Mistakenly think things will take as long as they "should" If our ideas are faulty we have bugs

-Time vs. Workers for a perfectly partitionable task is that: Months go down and approach zero as Men go up and approach infinity
-For a unpartitionable task (sequential constraints) Months stays at the same value as men go up (straight line)

-Time vs workers when partitionable task requires communication has same curve as perfectly partitionable task but stops at a higher month value

-Time vs workers when the burden fo communication is made up of two parts, training and intercommunication.
-Each workder must be trained, this cannot be partitioned so it varies linearly with worker count.
-Intercommunication increases n(n-1)/2.
-Or 3 workers requires 3x more than 2 and 4 requires 6x more than 2.
-These all result in a graph where months decrease until around 4-5 men and then months increase

-Component debugging and system test give the most sequential constraints as the time required depends on the number and subtlty of errors
-Because of optimism we think bugs are lower than they really are.

-Scheduling sugggested: 1/3 planning, 1/6 coding, 1/4 component test and early system test, 1/4 system test, all components in #
-Note that the part easiest to estimate (coding) is given the smallest portion

-Failure to have enough time to test and debug is really badly

-Gutless estimating: being weak with estimates
-Need to stiffen backbone (like chef cooking properly) and give info like bugs and estimates as time goes on

-Suppose task assigned:
-3 people 4 months (12 man-months estimated task)
-If first part of task takes longer than anticipated (2 months) then manager must:
-Assume only first part was mal estimated (add 2 men to make deadline), assume whole thing was mal estimated (add 6 men to make deadline), just rechedule ortrim the task.
-In the first 2 cases insisting task could still be completed on time could be really bad.

-Manager may assume that man go up month go down but does not consider training or communication This is why we have Brook's law: Adding manpower to a late software project makes it later.

 1. In your own words, summarize the chapter into 3-4 sentences.
 The chapter explores the relationship between manpower and time taken to finish a project along with some other fallacies software engineers often have in regards to projects.
 Many managers mistakenly believe adding individuals to a project will decrease the time for it to take to finish, in some cases this coul be true